alphagov/govwifi-tech-docs/source/documentation/set_up.md

 You must [sign the memorandum of understanding](https://admin.wifi.service.gov.uk/mou) (MOU) before your organisation can begin installing GovWifi.

 The MOU sets out the agreement between the Government Digital Service (GDS) and your public sector organisation in relation to GovWifi use.
+You can find the digital version of the MOU [here.](/mou)

 ## Create a new wifi installation